GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 By Simon Jessop

-LONDON, Feb 1 (Reuters) - Global shares bounced and silver markets surged on Monday as retail investors expanded their social-media fuelled battle against Wall Street to drive the precious metal to an eight-year high.
+LONDON, Feb 1 (Reuters) - Global shares bounced and silver markets surged on Monday as retail investors expanded their social media-fuelled battle with Wall Street to drive the precious metal to an eight-year high.

-With chatrooms abuzz with talk that silver was the new target, silver-exposed stocks, funds and coins jumped, helping push spot silver XAG= up more than 11%, with London-listed miners up strongly, including Fresnillo FRES.L, up 18%.
+With chatrooms abuzz with talk that silver was the new target, silver-exposed stocks, funds and coins jumped, helping push spot silver XAG= up more than 11%, before gains were trimmed and it last traded up around 9%.

-After falling 3.6% last week - its biggest weekly fall in three months - the MSCI All-Country World Index .MIWD00000PUS was up 0.5% in early deals, tracking overnight gains in Asia.
+The bullish spirit helped London-listed miners post strong gains, including one of more than 19% for Fresnillo FRES.L

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS climbed 1.9% while Japan's Nikkei .N225 added 1.5% and Chinese blue chips .CSI300 rose 1.2% after the country's central bank injected more cash into money markets.
+After falling 3.6% last week - its biggest weekly fall in three months - the MSCI All-Country World Index .MIWD00000PUS rose 0.5%by midday, tracking overnight gains in Asia .MIAPJ0000PUS.

-Futures for the S&P 500 ESc1 and NASDAQ NQc1, meanwhile, both pointed to a stronger open on Wall Street, up around 1%.
+Wall Street looked set for an even stronger bounce-back, with futures for the S&P 500 ESc1 and NASDAQ NQc1 both up around 1.2%.
+The VIX 'fear gauge' was down 7%.

 While the retail battle versus Wall Street, coordinated over online forums such as Reddit, created some systemic risks, the bigger danger was in the tech sector, where some stocks had "eye watering valuations", Deutsche Bank analyst Jim Reid said.